 College in the United States can be expensive, but financial aid is available to make it more affordable.
 Every year, the Federal and State governments provide over $135 billion in financial aid to students in the form of grants and scholarships, work-study jobs, and student loans.
 Colleges and universities provide even more.
 Some private schools with the highest tuition actually give out the most aid.
-In order to access those aid programs, students need to apply for them, and that starts with the Free Application for Federal Student Aid (FAFSA®)!
+In order to access those aid programs, students need to apply for them, and that starts with the U.S. Department of Education's Free Application for Federal Student Aid (FAFSA®)!
 If you don't apply, you'll miss out and end up paying full-price.

 3 Kinds of Aid

 The Department of Education offers all three different kinds of federal financial aid:

 - Gift aid (grants and scholarships that don't need to be paid back),

 - Work-study aid (money that students earn from campus jobs), and